 Prerequisite(s): A grade of "C" or higher in MATH 140 or qualification for MATH 205 or qualification for MATH 241.

-Recommended Preparation: ENG 100 and BIOL 171.
+Recommended Preparation: Qualification or completion of ENG 100 and BIOL 171.
 Comment: A scientific calculator is required for MATH 215.